bddicken/tatt/README.md

 If they are identical, then the test "passes."
 If there are any differences, the test will fail and the diff will be printed.

+See the `tatt/tests` directory for a few example test cases.

 ## Usage

 To use, just run `tatt.sh`.